idesolutions/simple-logo-carousel/readme.txt

 1. View of all the logos under the Logos post type.
 2. View of the Logo Options when creating a new Logo.
 3. View of the carousel under the Logo Carousels post type.
-4. View of the carousel's shortcode and logo display options.
+4. View of the carousel's shortcode and logo display order.
-5. General view of the carousel options.
+5. General view of the carousel options and logo display options.
 6. View of the logo carousel on the website.

 == Changelog ==

+= 1.9.1 =

+* Added in swipeToSlide and touchThreshold on Slick.js initialize to add support for better touch and drag.

+= 1.9 =

+* Added "Disable Lazy Load Class" option to Settings and Carousel Settings.
+You can now add class (or classes) to disable images on the carousel from lazy loading depending on the lazy load plugin you're using.

+= 1.8 =

+* Updated escaping and sanitization locations.
+* Set default CSS to margin 0 and padding 0 for hover text.
+* Fixed breakpoint bug where breakpoints were not saving in the admin.

+= 1.7 =

+* Added preview area in Logo Carousels.
+* Added logo display order option in Logo Carousels.
+* Remove page attributes from Logos since they are no longer used.
+* Updated it so arrow offset also applies to custom arrow images.
+* Center logos by default on carousel with margin auto.

 = 1.6 =

 * Updated main stylesheet so styles only apply to plugin's carousels in case slick is being used elsewhere.